Shopify/fulfillment-order-sample-app/README.md

-# Shopify App Node
+# Shopify Reference - Fulfillment App

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)

 This is an reference app to show how the Shopify GQL Admin API fulfillmentOrder object can be used.
+When using this code keep in mind: This is a sample application.
+It is not production-ready, many edge cases are not covered.

 It leverages the
 [Shopify API Library](https://github.com/Shopify/shopify-node-api) on the